AI Advantage Framework: Step 3

 03

-Design the workflow for live operations
+Design for live operations

 We define how AI will support the process, what data and workflow structures are required, and where trust, review, and control need to exist.